New-Harbor-POG/pog-aws/README.md

 ## POG AWS Toolkit

-This toolkit has been designed to provide a thin-layer over some of the common use patterns of AWS services (S3, SQS, SES, SSM, Lambda).
+This toolkit has been designed to provide a thin-layer over some of the common use patterns of AWS services (S3, SQS, SES, SSM, DynamoDB Lambda).

 ## SSM